TykTechnologies/tyk-pro-docker-demo/README.md

 2. For a bootstrapped install, run `up.sh`
 OR
-2. Add your Tyk Dashboard license to .env (see .env.example) and run `docker-compose up`
+2. Add your Tyk Dashboard license to .env (see .env.example) and run `docker compose up`

 **gotcha:** you may need to give the executable permissions if you have an error:
 `chmod +x up.sh`